b1f6c1c4/graphql-advanced-projection/docs/API.md

   - `recursive: Boolean` - (default `false`) Project the fields of the return type altogether.
 SHOULD be used with `query: null`.
     - It SHOULD be `true` if a single MongoDB query can get all the information.
     - It SHOULD be `false` if a separate query is needed to obtain extra information.
-  - `reference` How to lookup data during aggregation.
-MUST be a [Pipeline config](pipeline-config).
-    - MUST be used with `select: undefined`.
-    - SHOULD be used with `recursive: false`.
   - `prefix: null | Path` - (ignored except `recursive: true`) Each `Path` projected by the return type is _literally_ prefixed by it.
     - If undefined, prefix the field name and `'.'`.
     - If `null`, don't prefix.